devsecops/bootcamp/Week-2/ASSIGNMENTS.md

 # WEEK 2 ASSIGNMENTS

-Note: All assignments should be made as a pull request to the upstream (i.e. `devsecops`) `Bootcamp-Labs` repository, with branch name: `week2-$USERNAME`
+Note: All assignments should be made as a pull request to the upstream (i.e. `devsecops`) `bootcamp` repository, with branch name: `week2-$USERNAME`

 ## Assignment \#2: Basic Ruby Scripting
-File location and name: `Bootcamp-Labs/source/week2/$USERNAME.md`
+File location and name: `bootcamp/source/week2/$USERNAME`

 Write a Ruby script, using Assumer to enumerate:
   - List of S3 buckets